arcAman07/git-quick-pusher/README.md

 2. Presence of any text-editors like Atom, Goland, VS Code, etc .

 3. Initialise npm in your current project and then install the package in your local system.

+## CONTRIBUTIONS

+Check out the CONTRIBUTING.md file to read about the contribution guidelines of this package.

+## WRAP-UP

+If you enjoyed this package and our using it in your day to day life for your projects, do star the repo.